 Regardless of whether the economy is booming or slow construction sites continue to be targets of theft.
 Washington DC and its suburbs in Maryland and Virginia are prime targets for construction site crime.
 Everything from vehicles to copper to fuel are targets of would-be criminals yearning to make their living from taking materials from others and selling them.
 Everything of value on a job site poses a risk to construction security.
 A criminal can use one key and steal multiple vehicles on a site.
-Serial numbers and company markings make equipment harder to sell after it is stolen.
+Serial numbers and company markings make stolen equipment harder to sell.
 The high cost of fuel has resulted in recent increases in cases involving thieves stealing fuel from vehicles and generators at construction sites.
 Copper prices have been steadily increasing for over a decade.
 Unlike with equipment, no serial numbers or company markers are identifying the origins of pieces of copper.
-As a result, thieves can easily sell their stolen copper with little fear of apprehension.
+As a result, thieves can quickly sell their stolen copper with little fear of apprehension.
 Losses from construction site theft amount to over $1 billion every year.
 The size of losses makes construction site security a top concern for the construction industry.
 Every construction site should have security guards.
 You can find some ideas here.
-However, there other things should also be done.
+However, there are other things should also be done.

 10 Things you can do to protect your construction site.

 1. Emphasize your concern about security during your encounters with your employees and subcontractors.